What is InSTEM?

 Every year, we get to visit and work with amazing communities across British Columbia.

-We work with educational and community leaders in over 17 communities to hold hands-on workshops that inspire students to tap into their curiosity, use their critical thinking skills, and explore the wonderful possibilities of STEM!
+We work with educational and community leaders in over 28 communities to hold hands-on workshops that inspire students to tap into their curiosity, use their critical thinking skills, and explore the wonderful possibilities of STEM!
+One of our recent workshops was in Bella Coola during the summer of 2025 in collaboration with Acwsalcta School and the UBC Centre for Community Engaged Learning, combining STEM outreach with Nuxalk knowledge.
+Learn more

 Want us to come to your community?
 Fill out our Outreach Request Form at the bottom of this page!